 1.2 Visual representations

-The STRING web interface provides several different visual representations of the network.
-The Settings tab below the network view allows you to change between different visual representations of the same network.
+The STRING web interface provides several different visual representations of the network and the Settings tab below the network view allows you to change between them.
 Try changing the meaning of network edges from the evidence to confidence views; do not forget to press the UPDATE button.

 Which information is shown for the edges in each representation?